rails-girls-summer-of-code/summer-of-code/guide/supervisors.md

 </div>
 </p>

+**All supervisors for RGSoC 2017 have already been chosen!
+If you're interested in participating in RGSoC as a supervisor, check back end of 2017.**

 <p>For every year we look for caring people to supervise 1-2 teams through the Summer of Code.
-Read below to see if it fits your profile.
+Read below to see if it fits your profile.</p>

 <ul>
 <li><a href="#what-it-takes">What it takes to be a good supervisor</a></li>